Haniemar/alx-system_engineering-devops/0x00-shell_basics/README.md

-command to print working directory
+display contents of current directory